SarveshPrabhu90/AstraCell/README.md

 # AstraCell
 Startup concept and presentation for an innovative alternative fuel cell technology.
-Awarded the Pete Conrad Scholar Award, and hold a provisional patent for the honeycomb technology.
+Awarded the Pete Conrad Scholar Award, a grant from the 1517 fund, and multi-channel news coverage.
+Hold a provisional patent for the honeycomb technology.